junxi806/common-core/libft/README.md

-*This project has been created as part of the 42 curriculum by <gjun-xi>*
+*This project has been created as part of the 42 curriculum by gjun-xi.*

 **Description**